Shop

 “I stare at him because I feel like you can see the track of someone’s life in their face, especially in Snow Cap’s.
 He has the tracks of a hardened mountain life,” said Emily Cleghorn, the co-founder of Outer Range Brewing Co. in Frisco, CO, who chose the picture almost as a talisman for the brewery.

-As we plopped down outside on picnic tables outside the 15-bbl brewhouse I could see why.
+As we plopped down outside on picnic tables in front of the 15-bbl brewhouse, I could see why.

 To my left: Mountains.